Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [White Apartments](https://white-apartments.com/)
 - [Nestpick](https://www.nestpick.com/berlin/) - Mostly listings from other websites
 - [FarAwayHome](https://www.farawayhome.com/) - Luxury apartments

-These websites do not rent apartments directly.
-They just connect tenants and landlords.
-If you have a problem with the landlord, they might not help you.
-There are scams on those websites too.

 You can also rent a vacation apartment (*Ferienwohnung*).
 You rent by the day like a hotel.
 You can rarely do your *[[Anmeldung]]* there.